 Here are factors to consider in building your ongoing monitoring system for cryptocurrency operations.

-As mentioned, your company will likely have to screen new users to see if they are a PEP and increase due diligence and monitoring if they are.
+As mentioned, your company will likely have to screen new users to see if they are a PEP while increasing CDD and ongoing monitoring if they are.
 Does your KYC solutions vendor offer ongoing monitoring as a service?
 Claiming ignorance with regulators when an individual’s status changes and you fail to report it can have grave individual consequences for negligence.

 Companies can integrate databases into their tech stack, but next-generation KYC providers like Passbase help companies orchestrate multiple identity verification workflows, add additional checks, and create automated case handling logic both from a dashboard and API integrations.